‹ Journal

 What is the best afro house playlist on Spotify in 2026?

 Traxsource Afro House Essentials carries the most industry authority, but the best playlist depends on your goals.
-For label-backed South African curation, Black Coffee's Africa Is Not a Country is unmatched.
-For Southeast Asia focused selections, Afro House Thailand by Vibe Agency offers regional exposure you will not find on the larger lists.
+For label-backed South African curation, Black Coffee's official This Is Black Coffee playlist is unmatched.
+For Southeast Asia focused selections, Afro House Thailand by Vibe Agency offers regional selections you will not find on the larger lists.

 How do I get my afro house track on a Spotify playlist?

-The most reliable route is direct submission through curator intake forms.
-Vibe Agency accepts submissions at vibeagency.net/submit across its full playlist family.
-For Spotify editorial playlists, pitch through Spotify for Artists at least seven days before release.
-Traxsource and Defected accept demos through their own submission portals.
+The most reliable route is direct submission through each curator's own intake form.
+For Spotify's editorial playlists, pitch through Spotify for Artists at least seven days before release.
+Independent curators, Traxsource, and Defected accept demos through their own submission portals.

 What is the difference between afro house and afro tech?